sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2026-05-30-distributed-locking-patterns-java-redis-zookeeper.md

   show_overlay_excerpt: false
   caption: Cross-Node Mutual Exclusion with Lease Safety
 ---
-Distributed locks coordinate critical sections across service instances.
-They are lease-based coordination primitives, not equivalent to in-process `synchronized`.
+Distributed locks are easy to overtrust because they resemble local mutexes in API shape while behaving very differently under failure.

+The important mental model is not "global synchronized."
+It is "lease-based coordination under uncertain clocks, pauses, and network conditions."

+That changes what a safe design looks like.

 ---

-## Use Cases That Justify Locking

-- singleton scheduled job across nodes
+## When a Distributed Lock Is Actually Worth It

+Reasonable use cases include:

+- one scheduler job should run on only one node at a time
-- serialized operation on shared external resource
+- a short critical section protects a shared external resource
-- short critical section where duplicate execution is harmful
+- duplicate execution is costly enough that coordination is worth the complexity

-If you can design idempotent or partitioned processing, prefer that over global locks.
+Weak use cases include:

+- using a global lock instead of partitioning work
+- compensating for non-idempotent design where duplication could have been tolerated
+- protecting long, uncertain workflows with one coarse lock

+If partitioning or idempotency can remove the need for the lock, that is usually a better design.

 ---

-## Redis Lease Lock Pattern
+## Redis Locks Are Lease Patterns, Not Ownership Proof

-Acquire with unique owner token and TTL.
+A common Redis shape is:

+- store a unique token with `SET NX PX`
-Release only if token still matches owner.
+- release only if the same token still owns the key

 ```java
 String token = UUID.randomUUID().toString();